thomasWeise/moptipy/README.md

 rls_flip1 on leadingones_10: 0
 ```

-When you invoke [`run_experiment`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.experiment.run_experiment)  and not specify `n_threads = 1`, the system will automatically determine a suitable number of processes to launch in order to execute the runs of the experiment in parallel.
-Under Windows or MacOS, you should always specify `n_threads = 1` because this sort of parallelism doesn't work there.
-But you can simply launch the main process several times in the same folder to achieve the same effect.
+You can simply launch the main process several times in parallel in the same folder to achieve parallelism.
 Actually, you can also execute experiments in a *distributed* fashion like this:
 All you have to do is to share the folder for the log files among all computer nodes.
 Then, in this shared folder, execute the experiment on each node.